 development of biodiversity information infrastructure to be used for research and policy decision purposes, (2) accumulation and provision of biodiversity information, (3) development of information accumulation and analysis tools, and (4) support of activities and development of skills related to biodiversity information.
-GBIF Japan Node (JBIF) promotes the use of biodiversity data in Japan and disseminates its presence to the world.
+Japan Initiative for Biodiversity Information (JBIF, formerly GBIF Japan Node) promotes the use of biodiversity data in Japan and disseminates its presence to the world.
 The National Museum of Nature and Science provides biodiversity information utilizing the network of natural history museums.
 The University of Tokyo is in charge of collecting domestic and foreign information and standardizing biodiversity information.